“How can a dream come true if you don’t dream?”

 Golf?
 In Cebu?
 For the past five years, Ateneo has trounced La Salle.
 Ever since the Ateneo-La Salle Golf Classic was established—never mind the golf course colored all-green—Green has lost to Blue.

 Not anymore.
 Not this year.
 Not when I hear fellow Lasallians say, “Nobody beats us six in a row!”
-Continue reading On the greens, the winner is Green

 It wasn’t the NBA Finals.
 It wasn’t Manny Pacquaio vs. Marco Antonio Barrera.
 It wasn’t Tiger Woods or Roger Federer collecting trophy No. 3,805.
 It wasn’t even the Joey de Venecia expose against the First Gentleman.